Lubaina Himid

 BIOGRAPHY

-Himid has exhibited extensively in the UK and abroad.
-A major monographic exhibition of Himid’s work opened at Tate Modern, London, 2021 and travelled to Musée cantonal des Beaux-Arts de Lausanne in 2022.
-Significant solo exhibitions include Water Has a Perfect Memory, Hollybush Gardens, London (2022); Spotlights, Tate Britain, London (2019); The Grab Test, Frans Hals Museum, Haarlem, The Netherlands (2019); Lubaina Himid, CAPC Bordeaux, France (2019); Work From Underneath, New Museum, New York (2019); Gifts to Kings, MRAC Languedoc Roussillon Midi-Pyrénées, Sérignan (2018); Our Kisses are Petals, BALTIC Centre for Contemporary Art, Gateshead (2018); The Truth Is Never Watertight, Badischer Kunstverein, Karlsruhe (2017); Navigation Charts, Spike Island, Bristol (2017); and Invisible Strategies, Modern Art Oxford (2017).
+Himid has exhibited extensively in the UK and internationally.
+Significant solo exhibitions include Make Do and Mend, FLAG Art Foundation, New York, and The Contemporary Austin, Texas (2024); Plaited Time / Deep Water, Sharjah Art Foundation, UAE (2023); Musée cantonal des Beaux-Arts de Lausanne (2022); Tate Modern, London (2021).
+Water Has a Perfect Memory, Hollybush Gardens, London (2022); Spotlights, Tate Britain, London (2019); The Grab Test, Frans Hals Museum, Haarlem, The Netherlands (2019); Lubaina Himid, CAPC Bordeaux, France (2019); Work From Underneath, New Museum, New York (2019); Gifts to Kings, MRAC Languedoc Roussillon Midi-Pyrénées, Sérignan (2018); Our Kisses are Petals, BALTIC Centre for Contemporary Art, Gateshead (2018); The Truth Is Never Watertight, Badischer Kunstverein, Karlsruhe (2017); Navigation Charts, Spike Island, Bristol (2017); and Invisible Strategies, Modern Art Oxford (2017).